wzpan/hexo-generator-search/README.md

   * **post** (Default) - will only covers all the posts of your blog.
   * **page** - will only covers all the pages of your blog.
   * **all** - will covers all the posts and pages of your blog.
+- **content** - whether contains the whole content of each article.
+If `false`, the generated results only cover title and other meta info without mainbody.
+By default is `true`.

 ## FAQ